Nova Life

-Nova Life is a Greek satellite television channel owned by Nova, who own and operate a DTH satellite service with the same name.
+Novalife is a Greek satellite television channel owned by Nova, who own and operate a DTH satellite service with the same name.
 It was launched on May 13, 2013, and it features series, movies, talk shows, shows with showbiz news, making of, deleted scenes and backstage.
-Also, it broadcasts hit series from its sister channel Nova Cinema.
+Also, it broadcasts hit series from its sister channel Novacinema.

 On August 1, 2016, it started broadcasting in HD.

 In Cyprus it is available to the subscribers of Nova Cyprus and CytaVision.